- 25MP full-frame BSI-CMOS sensor

 The Canon EOS R impressively weighs only 1.45 lbs it is also similar in size to the Nikon Z6, at 5.35 x 3.85 x 3.30.

 The Canon EOS R also supports UHS memory cards, whereas the Nikon Z6 doesn’t.
+Instead, it has a single XQD card slot (it has since been updated via firmware to support CF Express).

-Both The Canon EOS R and the Nikon Z6 features touch screens, external flash shoes, microphone and headphone ports and similar button layouts.
+It's also worth nothing that the Canon EOS R and the Nikon Z6 features touch screens, external flash shoes, microphone and headphone ports and similar button layouts.

 They also both feature top LCD screens.
 In other words, there are plenty of similarities in their designs.